Mastering the Projector's Strategy: 4 Key Steps to Attracting the Right Invitations

 Genuine invitations comes from people who:

-• see in you the thing that you want to be recognized for
+• Recognize you for the thing you want to be recognized for

 I include this step for those who experience doing everything right, but still “fail” at choosing the correct invitations.